SammyShaw/SammyShaw.github.io/_posts/2024-10-11-predicting-customer-loyalty.md

 The resulting *adjusted* r-squared score from this is **0.887** which as expected, is slightly lower than the score we got for r-squared on it's own.

 <br>
-### Decision Tree Regularisation <a name="regtree-model-regularisation"></a>
+### Decision Tree Regularization <a name="regtree-model-regularisation"></a>

-Decision Tree's can be prone to over-fitting, in other words, without any limits on their splitting, they will end up learning the training data perfectly.
-We would much prefer our model to have a more *generalised* set of rules, as this will be more robust & reliable when making predictions on *new* data.
+Another drawback of Decision Trees is that they can "over-fit".
+Unless the algorithm is given some limiting parameters, it will exhaust all possible splits in the data until it has explained every case of the dependent variable.
+But it if learns the training data too well, it might not be able to handle real-world, unseen data.
+It is better to have a model that is more flexible and can make effective generalizations about unseen data.

-One effective method of avoiding this over-fitting, is to apply a *max depth* to the Decision Tree, meaning we only allow it to split the data a certain number of times before it is required to stop.
+One effective method of avoiding this over-fitting, is to apply a *max depth* parameter to the Decision Tree, meaning we only allow it to split the data a certain number of times before it is required to stop.

-Unfortunately, we don't necessarily know the *best* number of splits to use for this - so below we will loop over a variety of values and assess which gives us the best predictive performance!
+Where to set the maximum depth, however, is not obvious.
+One method, shown below, loops over a variety of max-depth values, runs the model with each max depth, and assesses which gives us the best predictive performance!

 <br>
 ```python